Millicent Simmonds

 Millicent Simmonds (born March 6, 2003) is a deaf American actress who starred in the 2018 horror film A Quiet Place and its 2020 sequel A Quiet Place Part II.
 Her breakout role was in the 2017 drama film Wonderstruck.
 For Wonderstruck and A Quiet Place, she was nominated for several awards for best youth performance.

-In television, she appeared in Andi Mack in 2018 and in This Close in 2019.
+In addition to her film roles, Simmonds has had television appearances in Andi Mack (2018) and This Close (2019).
+She made her Broadway debut in 2023 with the play Grey House.
+She is an advocate for better deaf representation in entertainment.
+She also advocates improving accessibility for the deaf, including designing a lip-reading face mask.

 Background

 Simmonds grew up in Bountiful, Utah in the United States.
 She has four siblings; two older and two younger than her.
-Prior to turning 12 months old, Simmonds lost her hearing due to a medication overdose.
+When Simmonds was two months old, an accidental medication overdose caused permanent hearing loss for her.
 Her mother learned American Sign Language and taught the family so they could communicate with her.
 Simmonds said without her family using ASL, "I wouldn't have a relationship with my own family, I wouldn't have communication."
 Simmonds also has a cochlear implant.

 Simmonds's mother also encouraged her to read books extensively.
-When Simmonds was three years old, she started attending the Jean Massieu School of the Deaf, where she participated in its drama club.
+When Simmonds was three years old, she started attending the Jean Massieu School of the Deaf, and around third grade, she started its drama club.
 Her first play was in A Midsummer Night's Dream as Puck.
 After completing sixth grade, she mainstreamed at the Mueller Park Junior High School in the fall of 2015.
 She has performed at the Utah Shakespeare Festival in Cedar City, Utah, and her primary film experience before Wonderstruck was a deaf student's short, "Color the World".

+In the third quarter of 2020, Simmonds's father got a job promotion, and Simmonds and her family moved from Bountiful, Utah to a neighborhood north of Pittsburgh, Pennsylvania.